-Credit Hrs: 1 Lecture Hrs: 15 Lab Hrs: 15 In this class you will learn basic corsetry skills while building one single-layer corset covered in your choice of fabric.
+In this class you will learn basic corsetry skills while building one single-layer corset covered in your choice of fabric.
 Skills include sizing, fitting, and altering a fit corset, boning placement, roll pinning, flat lining, grommet and busk insertion, and tipping bones.
-Although fitting and construction are the focus of this course, some drafting and pattern alteration will be covered.
-PREREQUISITE - AH105, FD100, FD102, FD104, FD106, FD216, FD218, FD108, FD214, FD110, FD112, AM101
+Although fitting and construction are the drafting and pattern alteration will be covered. focus of this course some PREREQUISITE - AH105, FD100, FD102, FD104, FD106, FD216, FD218, FD108, FD214, FD110, FD112, AM101